|

 web pages and begin to create or recreate your own pages with

+similar attributes.
 Now remember, what your doing here is

 analysis, not directly stealing someone else's pages or code.